Advertised typical savings around 5% to 10% less than other companies

 Frequently asked questions

-Call customer service at least five business days before your payment is due if you think you’re going to have an issue making it.
+Call customer service at least five business days before your payment is due if you think you will have an issue making it.
 A customer service team member will discuss your options to get you back on track.

 By creating a separate account, you’re distancing your debt settlement funds from your daily spending.
 This makes it easier to save and, by extension, complete the program.